camarenrogers/db-design-and-queries/README.md

     Playlist: Users can create and manage playlists, which are stored in the Playlist table.
 Each playlist has a unique playlist_id and is associated with a specific user.
 Playlists can contain multiple songs, and the relationship between playlists and songs is represented in the Playlist_Songs table.

     Playlist_Songs: This is a junction table that captures the many-to-many relationship between playlists and songs.
 Each entry in the table associates a playlist_id with a song_id, allowing multiple songs to belong to a playlist and multiple playlists to contain the same song.

+The relational design is normalized to ensure data integrity and reduce redundancy.
+Normalization ensures that the database structure avoids anomalies during data insertion, update, or deletion.
+The design is normalized to 3NF, which entails:

+    1NF (First Normal Form): All attributes in the database are atomic, meaning that each value in a table column is indivisible.
+For example, the Users table stores user information in discrete columns, with no repeating groups of attributes.

+    2NF (Second Normal Form): The design eliminates partial dependencies, ensuring that all non-key attributes are fully functionally dependent on the primary key.
+For instance, the Songs table ensures that each song’s details, such as title, artist, and album, depend entirely on the song_id.

+    3NF (Third Normal Form): The design eliminates transitive dependencies, ensuring that non-key attributes depend only on the primary key and not on other non-key attributes.
+For example, the Moods table ensures that the mood name is directly dependent on the mood_id, with no indirect dependency through another attribute.

+Keys and Constraints

+To ensure the integrity and uniqueness of the data, the database design incorporates several keys and constraints:

+    Primary Keys (PK): Every table has a primary key (e.g., user_id, song_id, playlist_id) that uniquely identifies each record.
+These primary keys ensure that each record in a table is distinct.

+    Foreign Keys (FK): Foreign keys are used to establish relationships between tables.
+For instance, the user_id in the Listening_History table references the Users table, while the song_id in the Playlist_Songs table references the Songs table.
+These foreign key relationships ensure referential integrity, meaning that every foreign key value must correspond to an existing record in the referenced table.

+    Unique Constraints: Certain fields, such as username in the Users table, are required to be unique to avoid duplicates.